 This puts Geography at the core of many important current debates.
 For example, geographers are able to examine the issue of climate change holistically by looking at both the physical factors that affect the problem and also the human responses to the challenges created.

-- UC is rated in the top 150 universities in the world in Geography (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 200 universities in the world for Geography (QS World University Rankings by Subject, 2021).

 - Learning through community engagement occurs in a number of courses within Geography.
-It is a key feature of GEOG 110 Human Geography: People, Process, Place, and GEOG 309 Research Methods in Geography which involves students working with local communities to address important real-world issues.
+It is a key feature of GEOG 110 Human Geography: People, Process, Place; and of GEOG 309 Research for Resilient Environments and Communities, which involves students working with local communities to address important real-world issues.

 Resources and fieldwork

-Entry into Geography is open to all students who are eligible to enter a New Zealand university.
+Entry into Geography is open to all students who are eligible to enter an Aotearoa New Zealand university.
 The essential background is a lively and enquiring interest in change in today's world.

 Some experience of geography in Year 12 and Year 13 will help, but is not strictly necessary.
 Depending on how students wish to develop their geographical interests, a background in science or experience of humanities or social science subjects (eg, languages, history, digital technologies) can be useful.

 There is a range of courses at 200 and 300-level.
-You can specialise within or combine courses from the four curriculum pathways (as many students do):
+You can specialise within or combine courses from the theme pathways: